 8. Analyze Monitoring Results

-After you've collected monitoring data, it's time to analyze it and determine which aspects of the business could use a change.
+Once you've collected monitoring data, analyze it and determine which aspects of the business need improvement.

 For example, longer customer hold times don’t necessarily mean your agents are negligent.
 The issue may be related to a new product that requires additional processing time.